gentics/mesh-silex-example/README.md

 This example shows how to use [Gentics Mesh](http://getmesh.io) in combination with the [Silex](http://expressjs.com/) PHP routing framework.

-The Gentics Mesh Webroot API is being used to located the requested content.
+The Gentics Mesh Webroot API is being used to locate the requested content.
 The JSON information of that content is used to render various [Twig](http://twig.sensiolabs.org/) templates.

 ## Getting Started